mecid/mecid.github.io/_posts/2021-09-23-accessibility-focus-in-swiftui.md

 We should also use another version of the accessibilityFocused view modifier to bind a view to a particular case of the hashable enum.

 I love SwiftUI because the different APIs use the same style and are consistent across various features.
 You can learn it once and apply it in multiple places.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!